harry-whorlow/devtools/packages/event-bus-client/README.md

 ## Understanding the implementation

-The `EventClient` class is a base class for creating plugins that can subscribe to events in the Tanstack Devtools event bus.
+The `EventClient` class is a base class for creating plugins that can subscribe to events in the TanStack Devtools event bus.
 It allows you to define a set of events and their corresponding data schemas using a standard-schema based schemas.

 It will work on both the client/server side and all you have to worry about is emitting/listening to events.